Directive Principles of State Policy

 Art 36 and Art 37 — Definition and Application

-Art 36 defines "State" for the purposes of Part IV — it has the same meaning as in Art 12, which includes: (1) Government and Parliament of India; (2) Government and Legislature of each State; (3) all local authorities (municipalities, panchayats, district boards, etc.); and (4) "other authorities" within the territory of India or under the control of the Government of India.
-This broad definition ensures DPSPs bind ALL organs and instrumentalities of the State, not just the central or state governments.
-Art 37 is the key provision establishing the dual character of DPSPs: (a) non-justiciable — "The provisions contained in this Part shall not be enforceable by any court"; (b) fundamental — "but the principles therein laid down are nevertheless fundamental in the governance of the country and it shall be the duty of the State to apply these principles in making laws."
-This creates a unique constitutional obligation — a "duty" without a judicial remedy.
-The framers deliberately chose this model over the Irish model (which also makes DPSPs non-justiciable) because they believed political accountability, not judicial enforcement, should drive implementation.
-Dr. Ambedkar in the Constituent Assembly: "Whoever captures power will not be free to do what he likes with it.
+Art 36: "State" means the same as Art 12 — Centre, states, local authorities, and "other authorities."
+This broad definition means DPSPs bind every organ of the State, not just the central government.
+Art 37 creates the dual character: "The provisions contained in this Part shall not be enforceable by any court" — but — "the principles therein laid down are nevertheless fundamental in the governance of the country and it shall be the duty of the State to apply these principles in making laws."
+The framers chose political accountability over judicial enforcement.
+Ambedkar's words in the Constituent Assembly: "Whoever captures power will not be free to do what he likes with it.
 In the exercise of it, he will have to respect these instruments of instructions which are called Directive Principles."
+The enforcement mechanism is the ballot box, not the courtroom.
+For UPSC: Art 37 is the most-cited DPSP article.
+Know the exact text — exams test specific wording.

 Classification — Socialistic Principles